KaranPrince/aws-three-tier-web-architecture-workshop/README.md

 ---

 ## 🎯 Conclusion
 This project implements a **fully functional AWS 3-Tier Architecture** with best practices in networking, scaling, security, monitoring, and cost control.
-It’s a solid **DevOps & Cloud portfolio project**, demonstrating hands-on AWS expertise.

 ---